-- 1. All records from December 1, 2020 to January 6, 2021 relating to DOD, the National Guard, or the Army providing assistance or support to the D.C.
-Metropolitan Police Department in connection with the January 6, 2021 congressional session to count electoral votes. - 2.
-All records reflecting the parameters for the National Guard's deployment to D.C. on January 6, 2021, including any limitations imposed on the number of personnel deployed, their movement within the District, or their use of force. - 3.
-All communications with the D.C.
+1. All records from December 1, 2020, to January 6, 2021, relating to DOD, the National Guard, or the Army providing assistance or support to the D.C.
+Metropolitan Police Department in connection with the January 6, 2021 congressional session to count electoral votes.

+2. All records reflecting the parameters for the National Guard's deployment to D.C. on January 6, 2021, including any limitations imposed on the number of personnel deployed, their movement within the District, or their use of force.

+3. All communications with the D.C.
 Mayor's Office or the D.C.
 Metropolitan Police Department regarding the parameters for the National Guard's deployment to D.C. on January 6, 2021."

 Our search yielded the attached responsive records.
-The records we are releasing consist of the fourth release of what is expected to be a continuous rolling release over the course of the litigation.
-This release consists of 125 pages.
+These records are part of a continuous rolling release over the course of the litigation.
+This release consists of 133 pages.

-We have redacted material under Exemptions (b)5, (b)6, and (b)7(E).
+We have redacted material under Exemptions (b)5, (b)6, (b)7(A), and (b)7(E).